frreri/js-tetris/README.md

 # js-tetris

-Just a simple tetris game project to practice some JavaScript
+Practicing/learning JavaScript with a basic tetris project.
+In progress.